MetPX/sarracenia/doc/sr_sarra.8.rst

    so data is forwarded in spite of checksum mismatch.
 We should think more about this. not sure this option is a good thing.

 The **post_exchange** option set under which exchange the new notification will be posted.
 Im most cases it is 'xpublic'.

+Whenever a publish happens for a product, a user can set to trigger a script.
+The option **on_post** would be used to do such a setup.

 SEE ALSO